mdrobisch/CalliopeGamePad/README.md

 You can remix the project and adjust as you like.
 Please visit the projects of M.Klein and have fun.

+## Build your own

+Almost all of the big PCB Fabs are able to handle .kicad_pcb files directly.
+Just upload and let them produce your Calliope Game Pad.
+In addition you find the gerber fabrication files in the `gerber` directory.

 ## Software

 Please follow the instruction at https://www.hackster.io/MKlein/calliogamer-f57906 .